bitcoin-api/bitcoin-api-full-stack/README.md

 You will next be prompted to input a name for your API.
 Input the following API name `bitcoin_api_core_api_staging` or `bitcoin_api_core_api` and press "Next".

-Next you will be prompted to "Configure routes".
+Next, you will be prompted to "Configure routes".
 Press "Next".

 You will then be prompted to "Review and create".
 Pres "Create".